 Elko is a tiny town located in the state of South Carolina.
 With a population of 138 people and just one neighborhood, Elko is the 280th largest community in South Carolina.

-Elko is a blue-collar town, with 60.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Elko is generally considered to be a blue-collar town.
+60.42% of the Elko workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Elko is a town of production and manufacturing workers, sales and office workers, and managers.
 There are especially a lot of people living in Elko who work in office and administrative support (16.67%), management occupations (14.58%), and personal care services (2.08%).

 The overall crime rate in Elko is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.